xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 ### Further Reading

-To learn more about MFEM, including example codes and miniapps visit [mfem.org](http://mfem.org).
+To learn more about MFEM, including many more [example codes](http://mfem.org/examples) and miniapps visit [mfem.org](http://mfem.org).

 <!-- Insert space, horizontal line, and link to HandsOnLesson table -->